momochi000/pomodoro_arcade/README.md

     your efforts.
 If you change the timer settings then we'll lose data on the effort you spent.
 I'm thinking of delete being someting like how iOS handles edit/delete actions.
 There's a little info button that takes you to another screen where you can delete.
+On second thought, edit should be acceptable.
+You should be able to edit the name of the timer, the icon, and your daily goal.
+However you shouldn't be able to change the time.
+    If you want to change the time you should delete and create a new one.
 #### Make the audio more accomodating to more browsers
   + audio support spotty, doesn't seem to play on chrome or safari
   + http://stackoverflow.com/questions/10951524/play-and-replay-a-sound-on-safari-mobile